Chehalis, Washington: Newspapers

-The earliest recorded newspaper published in Chehalis was in 1883, the Lewis County Bee, with the Lewis County Nugget forming a year later.
-In 1888, both publications dropped the county title and became the Chehalis Bee and the Chehalis Nugget.
-The city would host up to three competing papers for brief periods in the 1890s until 1905.
-The Bee and Nugget merged in 1898 to become the Chehalis Bee-Nugget, surviving until 1938 when it joined with the Lewis County Advocate to become The Chehalis Advocate.
-With the exception of a brief upstart of a daily publication in the 1950s, named the Scoop, the merger left Chehalis with one surviving news publication produced in the city.
+The earliest recorded newspaper published in Chehalis was in 1883, the Lewis County Nugget, with the Lewis County Bee forming a year later.
+Between 1887 and 1888, both publications dropped the county title and became the Chehalis Bee and the Chehalis Nugget.
+The city was also home to The People's Advocate beginning in 1892, providing three competing papers in Chehalis until the Bee and Nugget merged in 1898 to become The Chehalis Bee-Nugget.
+The Advocate became the Lewis County Advocate in 1903.
+The Bee-Nugget survived until 1938 when it joined with the Lewis County Advocate to become The Chehalis Advocate.
+With the exception of "The Scoop", a brief upstart of a daily publication in the 1950s, the merger left Chehalis with one surviving news publication produced in the city.
 The Chehalis Advocate, due to a loss of ad revenue and rising costs, folded in 1963.

-Since then, local news reports for the residents of Chehalis are provided by The Chronicle, a newspaper with an online component.
-Produced in Centralia, the news organization also provides reports on Washington state and national issues, as well as features about community and historical events throughout Lewis County.
+A weekly newspaper known as The Weekly News, and then as the Chehalis Times, was begun in 1979 but folded two years later.
+Since then, Chehalis has been without a city-produced newspaper and local news reports for the residents of Chehalis are provided by The Chronicle, a weekly newspaper published in Centralia.

 A ghost sign for the Chehalis Bee-Nugget was found in 2009, and subsequently preserved, during a renovation of Chehalis's historic St. Helens Theater.